Atlas975/Notes/MachineLearning/0-GeneralConcepts/TreeModels/Random_forests.md

 - Out of bag samples are useuful as they help us estimate how accurate our random forest actually is.
 - We can even change the number of samples and use these entries as out of bag samples

 # Filling in data
-- Using the median / most frequently occuring data
+- Using the median / most frequently occurring data
 ![[Pasted image 20220227174222.png|300|300]]
 - Now we need to refine these guesses
 1. Build a random forest